DevAmaruk/DevAmaruk/README.md

 ## 🌱 Current Projects

 ### HomeFlow
-🔗 [Mobile Web App](https://github.com/DevAmaruk/HomeFlow) - HomeFlow is a friendly and collaborative Chore Task Manager.
+🔗 [HomeFlow](https://github.com/DevAmaruk/HomeFlow) - HomeFlow is a friendly and collaborative Chore Task Manager.
 Each member of a **family** contributes on the chores to make their virtual garden alive!

 ![Info](https://img.shields.io/badge/Info-%20-blue?labelColor=blue) The current version is not complete and lacks a few features.
 A **version 2.0** is under production.

 ## 🌍 Connect with Me